Xoltron/xolt.github.io/README.md

 [xoltron.github.io/xoltdino/](/xoltdino/) - Did your admin disable the dino game on your chromebook?
 Well here's a html port of the dino game!

+[xoltron.github.io/xoltdoom1](/xoltdoom/) - Doom built in da browser, I didn't make this.
+Credits are on the site.

 ## Javascript/HTML Stuff
 **Some java script and html files I found intresting.**